 Performance Max creates optimized ads for you.

-Similar to a Smart Shopping campaign, Performance Max dynamically creates ads using the assets you provide.
+Performance Max dynamically creates ads using the assets you provide.
 Assets can include logos, images, videos, and ad copy for your brand or products.
 Based on your campaign data and the audience you are hoping to reach, Google automatically builds ads that are expected to best help you achieve your campaign goals.
 When more creative assets are provided, the campaign can generate a wider range of ad formats to appear in more places within Google’s network.

 Google utilizes a broad network for cross-platform advertising.